(Part 3 of a 3-part series that begins here.)

 I ask, then, has God rejected his people?
 By no means! …As regards the gospel, they are enemies for your sake.
 But as regards election, they are beloved for the sake of their forefathers.
 For the gifts and the calling of God are irrevocable.
 Romans 11:1, 28-29

 As Gentiles, Christians are not obligated to keep the Mosaic covenant.
 It was given to Israel, not to the world.
-We are saved by faith because of Christ’s atoning death, not by keeping laws we were never given.
+We are saved by faith in Christ because of his atoning death, not by keeping a covenant we were never given.